HodaAlemi/Tracing/README.md

 ## Tracer
 A Tracer is the actual implementation that will record the Spans and publish them somewhere.
-In this project I have used [Jaeger](https://www.jaegertracing.io/docs/1.16/getting-started/) client library.
+In this project [Jaeger](https://www.jaegertracing.io/docs/1.16/getting-started/) client library has been used.

 ## Jaeger